Mom Supports Her Younger Daughter Who Is Getting Married to Her Elder Sister’s Ex-Fiancé, and Redditors Come Down Hard on Her

 Jennifer is being supported by her dadu/mommyinthemud

 The OP’s husband supported their first daughter, stating that he wouldn’t walk Haleigh down the aisle and that he was disappointed in the OP for supporting their younger daughter by deciding to attend the wedding.
-Sam, on the other hand, in his defense, said he couldn’t marry Jennifer when his heart was with Haleigh, which is why he ended the relationship.
+Sam, on the other hand, said he couldn’t marry Jennifer when his heart was with Haleigh, which is why he ended the relationship.

 Things have gone bad